Gamemackerel/HighThroughput-PCR-Batching/README.md

 Install gem with `gem "pcr_batching", :git => "git://github.com:Gamemackerel/PCR-Batching.git"`

 To use: require pcr_batching, then instantiate a PcrBatcher with settings that are appropriate for your lab needs and thermocyclers.
-At the UW BIOFAB, we use the following settings.

 ```
     require 'pcr_batching'